 2. Use personalisation whenever possible

 It doesn’t stop there.
 You can also make personalised product recommendations for your customers.
+Based on their shopping history, you can make recommendations for their future purchases.

 Personalised, targeted marketing always has a higher chance converting new customers into loyal customers.